-Make sure that the SIM card cover is properly closed, otherwise the wireless WAN function may not work.

-- 1 Turn on the WIRELESS switch. - 2 Click the VAIO Smart Network icon 🚍 on the taskbar. - 3 In the VAIO Smart Network window, make sure that the switch next to Wireless WAN is On. - 4 Click the down arrow button next to the Wireless WAN switch and the Connect button to launch your connection manager software or the preinstalled software from a telecom operator depending on your model or country. - 5 Enter your PIN code when prompted. - 6 Click Connect. - 7 If requested, enter the APN information of your telecom operator.
+- Make sure that the SIM card cover is properly closed, otherwise the wireless WAN function may not work. - 1 Turn on the WIRELESS switch. - 2 Click Start, All Programs, and VAIO Smart Network or click the VAIO Smart Network icon 🛜 on the taskbar. - 3 In the VAIO Smart Network window, make sure that the switch next to Wireless WAN is On. - 4 Click the down arrow button next to the Wireless WAN switch and the Connect button to launch your connection manager software or the preinstalled software from a telecom operator depending on your model or country. - 5 Enter your PIN code when prompted. - Click Connect. - 7 If requested, enter the APN information of your telecom operator.